SOAS University of London Master Scholarship for Developing Countries in UK, 2020

 Graduates are expected to return to work in their home country.

-Candidates must have submitted a complete application for admission by the program closing date of 29 January 2018, 1700 UK time.
+Candidates must have submitted a complete application for admission by the scholarship closing date of 29 January 2018, 1700 UK time.

 Candidates must have an offer of admission by the time short-listing takes place in early March 2018.
 We may give priority to applicants with an unconditional offer of admission.